diarmuidw/nanoGPT/peig.md

 I've included the text of Peig (technically "An old womans reflections") in english.

-Here's an example of the outoput
+Here's an example of the generated output
 ```
 The wind is the canoes of the sea us with Yellow Island.
 And may God grant us his soul!
 When I came to the eternal rest!
 When the Island to their souls!
 The one who are gone to the mackerel about Dingle
 ```